-- Andy Parker (Social Media and Marketing Lead) – Andy is a young and passionate local historian born and raised in Ipswich, with a love of museums and heritage and sharing the stories of generations of people whose lives have been intertwined with the River Orwell and interactions with all things maritime.
+- Andy Parker (Social Media and Marketing Lead) – Andy is a young and passionate local historian and heritage professional born and raised in Ipswich, with a love of museums and heritage and sharing the stories of generations of people whose lives have been intertwined with the River Orwell and interactions with all things maritime.

 - Richard (Bob) Pawsey – Bob has had a lifelong experience in business working for his family firm, F.W.
 Pawsey and Sons, Wholesale Stationers and Publishers of Ipswich.
 Sailing has been a passion of his since he was 9 years old and cruised extensively across Europe.
 He has a keen interest in local history based on his postcard collecting and assisting Leonard Woolf with his magnificent collection of postcards, photos and ephemera of the Ipswich Wet Dock.
 All this experience has helped Bob with organising our Barge Trips, and he works hard helping to get more people to experience what the River Orwell has to offer.